Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Conclusion

 \section{Conclusion}

-In this paper, we have addressed a long-standing open problem in continuous-variable quantum key distribution (CV-QKD), by establishing a security proof for discrete-modulation protocols.
-Even though many experiments have been performed on discrete-modulation CV-QKD with multiple constellation points (see, e.g., \cite{Hirano_2017,ZD17,Li:18}), no security proofs have been available for them, and the expected key-rate calculations reported based on measured homodyne statistics have been based on assuming Gaussian attacks, which are not known to be optimal for discrete-modulation CV-QKD.
-We have introduced a discrete-modulation protocol and then obtained rigorous lower bounds on the secret-key rates, secure against collective attacks in the asymptotic key-length regime.
+In this paper, we have addressed an open problem in continuous-variable quantum key distribution (CV-QKD), by establishing a security proof for discrete-modulation protocols.
+Even though many experiments have been performed on discrete-modulation CV-QKD with multiple constellation points (see, e.g., \cite{Hirano2017,ZD17,Li:18}), no security proofs have been available for them, and the expected key-rate calculations previously reported based on measured homodyne statistics have been based on assuming Gaussian attacks, which are not known to be optimal for discrete-modulation CV-QKD.
+We have introduced a discrete-modulation protocol and then obtained rigorous lower bounds on the secret-key rates, secure against physically reasonable collective attacks in the asymptotic key-length regime.
 The approach that we have used works well in the high-loss regime, with the secure key rates being close to the secure key rates achievable with a Gaussian-modulation protocol.
 Another prominent feature of our approach is that with the increase in the size $m^2$ of the constellation, the lower bound on the secret-key rate approaches the key rate for the Gaussian-modulation protocol.
 This result demonstrates that we need not consider the full continuum of the Gaussian distribution in order to obtain key rates achievable with a Gaussian modulation, and we do not need to rely on Gaussian modulation for security proofs of discrete-modulation CV-QKD protocols.

 Going forward from here, it is a pressing open question to determine security proofs for discrete-modulation CV-QKD protocols in the non-asymptotic, or finite key-length, regime.
-It would also be ideal to improve the bound from Proposition~\ref{prop:estimategaussian} to reduce or eliminate its dependence on the parameters $c_1$ and $c_2$.
+It would also be ideal to improve the bound from Proposition~\ref{prop:estimategaussian} to reduce or eliminate its dependence on the parameters $c_1$, $a$, and $K$.
+In this context, it might be possible to utilize the results presented in Appendix~\ref{sec:appendix-alternative}, but as mentioned previously, this approach is numerically intensive.